wireservice/agate/docs/tutorial.rst

 When one or more instances of :class:`.Computation` are applied with the :meth:`.Table.compute` method, a new table is created with additional columns.

-Question: **How long did individuals remain in prison before being exonerated?**
+Q: **How long did individuals remain in prison before being exonerated?**

 To answer this question we will apply the :class:`.Change` computation to the ``convicted`` and ``exonerated`` columns.
+Each of these columns contains the individual's age at the time of that event.
 All that :class:`.Change` does is compute the difference between two numbers.
-(In this case each of these columns contain is :class:`.Number` type, but this will also work with :class:`.Date` or :class:`.DateTime`)
+(In this case each of these columns contain a :class:`.Number`, but this will also work with :class:`.Date` or :class:`.DateTime`)

 .. code-block:: python